 A special case of the estimating conference process has been developed for evaluating the fiscal impact of petition initiatives.
 In 2004, a constitutional amendment passed that requires initiative petitions be filed with the Secretary of State by February 1st of each general election year in order to be eligible for ballot consideration.
-Section 15.21, F.S., requires the Secretary of State to "immediately submit an initiative petition to the Attorney General and to the Financial Impact Estimating Conference" once the certified forms "equal...10 percent of the number of electors statewide and in at least one-fourth of the congressional districts required by s.
-3, Art XI of the State Constitution."
+Section 100.371(13)(a), F.S., requires that "at the same time the Secretary of State submits an initiative petition to the Attorney General pursuant to s.
+15.21, F.S., the Secretary shall submit a copy of the initiative petition to the Financial Impact Estimating Conference."
+This triggers a 75-day review period for the conference to complete an analysis and financial impact statement to be placed on the ballot.

-The FIEC consists of four principals: one person from the Executive Office of the Governor; the coordinator of the Legislative Office of Economic and Demographic Research, or his or her designee; one person from the professional staff of the Senate; and one person from the professional staff of the House of Representatives.
+The Financial Impact Estimating Conference (FIEC) consists of four principals: one person from the Executive Office of the Governor; the coordinator of the Legislative Office of Economic and Demographic Research, or his or her designee; one person from the professional staff of the Senate; and one person from the professional staff of the House of Representatives.
 Each principal must have appropriate fiscal expertise in the subject matter of the initiative.
 A separate FIEC is appointed for each initiative.